Amen Brown

-Amen Brown (born c.
+Amen R. Brown (born c.
 1987) is an American politician.
-He is currently a member of the Pennsylvania House of Representatives, represnting the 10th District since 2023.
+He is a member of the Pennsylvania House of Representatives, representing the 10th District since 2023.
 Brown previously represented the 190th District from 2021 to 2022 before redistricting moved him to the 10th District.

 Early life and education

 Brown was born and raised in West Philadelphia.
 He grew up in a single parent household with his eight siblings.
 His mother was addicted to drugs and his father was incarcerated.
 At age 12, a gunman shot him and a friend in the back near his family home at 56th and Market.
+A bullet fragment would remain lodged between his ribs into his adult life.
 In high school, Brown was arrested during a police raid at a corner store.
 He was in jail for 45 days before the charges of felony drug-dealing were dropped.

 After graduating from Overbrook High School, in 2006, he attended the Community College of Philadelphia with the intention of becoming a school principal.
 He left college early to pursue his business career.

 Business career

 At age 22, Brown co-founded the Education Nation Learning Academy, a child care facility in Frankford.
 A few years later, he opened a second facility.
 Brown left the partnership and founded the Overbrook Beacon Community Center in Overbrook.

-Brown is the founder and CEO of Overbrook Beacon Community Empowerment.
 He has also worked as the coordinator for the University of Pennsylvania Sayre Community School Beacon.